stat545ubc-2021/Luque_Ana_Mini-Data-Analysis/Milestone-1-Luque.md

 Explore the **relationship between 2 variables** in a plot.I wanted to know if there is a relationship between the perimeter of the nuclei and the concavity.Since larger cells (with bigger perimeter) tend to have more concave portions of the contour.
-I group the plot by diagnosis to see the variability within each group or if it has some distinguish characteristics.
+I grouped the plot by diagnosis to see the variability within each group or if it has some distinguish characteristics.